2310 Criteria for Immediate or Expedited Responses to Service Requests

 Annual Reassessments and Changes

-• Clearly document in the case record that the individual's rights and responsibilities were reviewed at the annual reassessment.
+• Clearly document in the case record that the person's rights and responsibilities were reviewed at the annual reassessment.

-• Keep the current Form 2307 on file at the annual reassessment if nothing has changed affecting the individual's services.
-Telephone numbers and staff names do not constitute a change for completing a new Form 2307, although it is important that the individual knows how to reach the case worker (business cards are suggested).
+• Keep the current Form 2307 on file at the annual reassessment if nothing has changed affecting the person's services.
+Phone numbers and staff names do not constitute a change for completing a new Form 2307.
+It is important that the person knows how to reach the caseworker and business cards are suggested.

-• If the individual's services have changed, the individual/RP must complete and sign a new Form 2307.
+• If the person's services change, they or the RP must receive a new Form 2307.

-• As appropriate, review the information on Attachment 2307-A, Attachment 2307-B, Attachment 2307-F and Attachment 2307-EVV with the individual/RP.
+• As appropriate, review the information on Attachment 2307-A, Attachment 2307-B, Attachment 2307-F and Attachment 2307-EVV with the individual or RP.
 Complete new forms if PAS, ERS or AFC are being added as new services.

-• With the exception of ERS, Home-Delivered Meals (HDM), and Day Activity and Health Services (DAHS), a home visit is required to add a service to the individual's service plan.
+• With the exception of ERS, Home-Delivered Meals (HDM), and Day Activity and Health Services (DAHS), a home visit is required to add a service to the person's service plan.

-• Review and offer the choice of service delivery options at the annual reassessment and obtain a new signed and dated Form 1581.
+• Review and offer the choice of service delivery options at the annual reassessment.

 • Clearly document in the case record that the choice of service delivery options was reviewed at the annual reassessment.